waid-lang/waid-ruby/README.md

 Usage: main [options] filename
-    -t, --show-tokens                Print the tokens produced by the scanner -a, --show-ast                   Print the AST produced by the parser -e, --show-final-env             Print the final state of the global enviroment
+    -t, --show-tokens                Print the tokens produced by the scanner -a, --show-ast                   Print the AST produced by the parser
 ```